CHIPS Version 1: spell C-H-I-P-S.

 Thanks for mentioning that.

 I think you are right.
-The use of this sign has spread far and wide.
+The use of that sign has spread far and wide.

 I saw it the other day being used by a graduate of the California School for the Deaf, Fremont.